avishalom/diy-blocker/README.md

 # diy-nanny
 Personal website blocker for productivity.
+Block your own time wasters.

 Third party blockers exist all over, but do you really want to give up your privacy?
 This has almost no code, see for yourself what it does.